 - Prep your pan right before you pour in your batter.
 Many cake recipes tell you to grease your pan at the beginning.
 But with a Bundt cake, if you grease it too far in advance, the cooking spray or shortening might slide down the pan and collect at the bottom.
 This leaves much of the pan without adequate coating, and also creates pools of oil that can change the texture and taste of the top of your cake.

-PIN this apple spice cake recipe for later!
+PIN this apple cider cake recipe for later!